unionai-oss/unionml/docs/source/index.md

 Contributing <contributing>
 ```

-`unionml` is a framework for building end-to-end machine learning services.

-It's built on top of [flyte](https://docs.flyte.org/en/latest/) and
-[flytekit](https://docs.flyte.org/projects/flytekit/en/latest/) to provide a high-level
+**UnionML** is an open source MLOps framework that aims to reduce the boilerplate and friction
+that comes with building and deploying models to production.

+You can create **UnionML Apps** by defining a few core methods that are automatically bundled
-interface for model training and prediction in batch and streaming contexts.
+into ML microservices, starting with model training and offline and online prediction.

+Built on top of [Flyte](https://docs.flyte.org/en/latest/), UnionML provides a high-level
+interface for productionizing your ML models so that you can focus on curating a better dataset
+and improving your models.

 # Installation